 Increasing nitric oxide, in turn, increases how much oxygen can get into your muscles.
 After all, oxygen is needed for your muscles to perform properly.

-This also has the potential to help you gain muscle too (5).
+This also has the potential to help you gain muscle (5).

 This may be due to more nutrients getting delivered to the muscle.
 It could also be from helping to increase protein synthesis and muscle fiber repair (5).

 It may also benefit muscular endurance due to buffering ammonia during exercise (7).
-Keeping ammonia levels lower could help you do more work before the muscle fatigues.
+Keeping ammonia levels lower could help you do more work before the muscles fatigue.

 There’s a whole list of benefits to L-Citrulline supplementation, but what about citrulline malate?